Hispaniola: Spanish and French rule

-When the French occupied the western part of the island of Hispaniola in the mid-17th century, which had been abandoned by Spain following the Devastations of Osorio in 1605, they established a colonial plantation system based on the enslavement of Sub-Saharan Africans.
+When the French occupied the western part of the island in the mid-17th century, which had been abandoned by Spain following the Devastations of Osorio in 1605, they established a colonial plantation system based on the enslavement of Sub-Saharan Africans.
 This colony, which became the most prosperous of the French empire in the Americas, was known as Saint-Domingue.

 The island remained a Spanish possession under the official name of Capitanía General de Santo Domingo (Captaincy General of Santo Domingo) before the occupation of the French.
-After the establishment of Saint-Domingue, the Captaincy General of Santo Domingo became official name of the Spanish-controlled territory in eastern Hispaniola.
+After the establishment of Saint-Domingue, the Captaincy General of Santo Domingo became the official name of the Spanish-controlled territory in eastern Hispaniola.
 In 1795, Spain ceded the Captaincy General of Santo Domingo to France by way of the Treaty of Basel during the French Revolutionary Wars.
-France annexed Spanish Santo Domingo into the French Saint-Domingue, uniting the entire island of Hispaniola from 1795 to 1809 under the official name of Capitainerie générale de Santo Domingo or French Santo Domingo.
+France annexed Spanish Santo Domingo into the French Saint-Domingue, uniting the island from 1795 to 1809 under the official name of Capitainerie générale de Santo Domingo or French Santo Domingo.